A Siletz History

 Published by: University of Oklahoma Press

-(made as a public relations film to introduce the Siletz people to the public and to promote support of the Siletz people's restoration as a federally recognized tribe.
-The film aided in the Siletz Restoration Act being passed by Congress and signed into Law in November 1977).
+(made as a public relations film to introduce the Siletz people to the public and to promote support of the Siletz people’s restoration as a federally recognized tribe.
+The film aided in the Siletz Restoration Act being passed by Congress and signed into Law in November 1977.
+This short film is the source of the inspiration for the title of Charles Wilkinson’s book).

 By: the Confederated Tribes of Siletz Indians, 2002